LittleHawk03/alert-testing1/README.md

-# Survey the alert function of google cloud platform and Configuration of Google Cloud Platform
+# Survey the alert function of google cloud platform and Configuration of AlertManager

 ## Table of content